 Nillson has another program for intermediate/advanced trainees called Mad Scientist Muscle.
 This is a more long-term program you could use virtually non-stop.

-Intermediate/advanced trainees who want a program with video content should consider Ben Pakulski’s Mass Intentions 40 (MI40).
-This has been a popular program with my readers, but it does cost more than the one I’ve just reviewed.
+Intermediate/advanced trainees who want a program with video content should consider Ben Pakulski’s Mass Intentions Extreme 2.0 (MI40X).
+This has been a very popular program with my readers, but it does cost more than the one I’ve just reviewed.